zahra-ofgem/govuk-design-system-dotnet/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. Make your changes.
 3. If you've added code that should be tested, please add tests and ensure the test suite passes.
+(You may want to install WinMerge if you are running the snapshot tests)
 4. Issue a pull request